department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/burial-flags.md

     description: Find out if you can get a an engraved paper certificate signed by the current president to honor the service of a Veteran or Reservist.
   - url: /burials-memorials/memorial-items/headstones-markers-medallions/
     title: Headstones, Markers, Niche Covers, and Medallions
-    description: Apply for one of these memorial items to identify the place of burial of a Veteran or eligible spouse or other family member.
+    description: Apply for one of these memorial items to identify the place of burial of a Veteran or eligible family member.
 aliases:
   - /burials-and-memorials/honor/flags-and-memorial-certificates/
 ---

 <div class="va-introtext">

-To honor the military service of a Veteran or Reservist, we provide the next of kin or a close friend a United States flag to drape on the casket (or coffin) or to place with the urn.
-Find out how to get this burial honor.
+We provide a United States flag to drape on a casket (or coffin) or place with an urn in honor of a Veteran or Reservist's military service.
+Find out how to apply for this burial honor.

 </div>